Pitt to Host Seven Home Games in the Fall

 With Miller on the coaching staff, the Buckeyes posted 10 or more wins on eight occasions and set the school record with 19 victories in 2004.
 OSU also set numerous records that season, including most goals (62), assists (63), shutouts (13) and goals-against average (0.67) and an appearance in the national quarterfinals.

 Ohio State, under Miller's defensive guidance, had consistently been a difficult team for opponents' to score on.
 He had helped direct the Buckeyes to their top four seasons for fewest goals allowed (17 in 2003, 18 in 2004, 13 in 2009 and 15 in 2010).

-A four-year member of the men's soccer team at Xavier, Miller graduated from the university with a degree in psychology in 1993.
+A four-year member of the men's soccer team at Xavier, Miller graduated from the University with a degree in psychology in 1993.

-Miller, 41, is married to the former Amy Langhals.
-Amy, who served her alma mater - Ohio State - as an assistant golf coach was also a standout student-athlete on the women's golf team.
+Miller is married to the former Amy Langhals.
+Amy, who served her alma mater - Ohio State - as an assistant golf coach, was also a standout student-athlete on the women's golf team.
 She is a member of the school's Hall of Fame as a three-time All-Big Ten selection and honorable mention All-American.
-The couple has a two-year old son, Colin.
+The couple has a son, Colin, and daughter Sophia Marie.

 Chancellor Gallagher Names Heather Lyke Pitt Athletic Director

 Panthers Announce April ID Clinic